TheLeopard65

 *Evil-WinRM* PS C:\Users\Administrator\Documents>

-• The TwoMillion Machine on HackTheBox is now complete.
+• The Season 8 - Voleur Machine on Hack-The-Box was now complete.